puppeteer/examples/README.md

-# puppeteer-examples
+## Puppeteer examples

-Examples for using Puppeteer
+Examples for using Puppeteer to do big, bold things.